 MS&Co. is a wholly-owned, indirect subsidiary of Morgan Stanley, a Delaware holding company.
-Morgan Stanley files periodic reports with the Securities and Exchange Commission as required by the Securities Exchange Act of 1934, which include current descriptions of material litigation and material proceedings and investigations, if any, by governmental and/or regulatory agencies or self-regulatory organizations concerning Morgan Stanley and its subsidiaries, including MS&Co.
+Morgan Stanley files periodic reports with the SEC as required by the Securities Exchange Act of 1934, as amended (the "Exchange Act") which include current descriptions of material litigation and material proceedings and investigations, if any, by governmental and/or regulatory agencies or self-regulatory organizations concerning Morgan Stanley and its subsidiaries, including MS&Co.
 As a consolidated subsidiary of Morgan Stanley, MS&Co. does not file its own periodic reports with the SEC that contain descriptions of material litigation, proceedings and investigations.
-As a result, we refer you to the "Legal Proceedings" section of Morgan Stanley's SEC 10-K filings for 2020, 2019, 2018, 2017, and 2016.
-In addition, MS&Co. annually prepares an Audited, Consolidated Statement of Financial Condition ("Audited Financial Statement") that is publicly available on Morgan Stanley's website at http://www.morganstanley.com/about-us-ir/shareholder/morganstanley_co_llc.pdf?v=20160314.
-We refer you to the Commitments, Guarantees and Contingencies - Legal section of MS&Co.'s 2020 Audited Financial Statement.
+As a result, we refer you to the "Legal Proceedings" section of Morgan Stanley's SEC 10-K filings for 2023, 2022, 2021, 2020, and 2019.
+In addition, MS&Co. annually prepares an Audited, Consolidated Statement of Financial Condition ("Audited Financial Statement") that is publicly available on Morgan Stanley's website at www.morganstanley.com.
+We refer you to the Commitments, Guarantees and Contingencies - Legal section of MS&Co.'s 2023 Audited Financial Statement.

 In addition to the matters described in those filings, in the normal course of business, each of Morgan Stanley and MS&Co. has been named, from time to time, as a defendant in various legal actions, including arbitrations, class actions, and other litigation, arising in connection with its activities as a global diversified financial services institution.
-Certain of the legal actions include claims for substantial compensatory and/or punitive damages or claims for indeterminate amounts of damages.
-Each of Morgan Stanley and MS&Co. is also involved, from time to time, in investigations and proceedings by governmental and/or regulatory agencies or self-regulatory organizations, certain of which may result in adverse judgments, fines or penalties.
-The number of these investigations and proceedings has increased in recent years with regard to many financial services institutions, including Morgan Stanley and MS&Co.
+Certain of the actual or threatened legal actions include claims for substantial compensatory and/or punitive damages or claims for indeterminate amounts of damages.
+In some cases, the third-party entities that are, or would otherwise be, the primary defendants in such cases are bankrupt, in financial distress, or may not honor applicable indemnification obligations.
+These actions have included, but are not limited to, antitrust claims, claims under various false claims act statutes, and matters arising from our sales and trading businesses and our activities in the capital markets.